We may earn commission from affiliate links →

 Car Hire Slovenia Tip 1 – You Must Be 21 Years Of Age To Rent A Car

-To rent a car in Slovenia, you must be at least 21 years of age.
-You also have to have had a driver’s license for at least two years.
+To rent a car in Slovenia, you must be at least 21.
+You must also have a driver’s license for at least two years.

-On top of this, anyone under the age of 25 may be subject to a surcharge for young drivers, in addition to the regular car hire cost.
+On top of this, anyone under 25 may be subject to a surcharge for young drivers and the regular car hire cost.
 The company may also restrict the type of vehicle for drivers between 21 and 24 years of age.